-Personal data are processed under the responsibility of the Principal Directorate Employment Law and Social Dialogue Advice (PD08), acting as the EPO's delegated data controller.
+Personal data are processed under the responsibility of Principal Directorate Employment Law and Social Dialogue Advice (PD08), acting as the EPO's delegated data controller.

-Personal data are processed by the EPO staff involved in managing the initiative, project or activity of the internal operational units, on a case-by-case basis, insofar as this is compatible with the principle of confidentiality, and whose involvement is necessary and required in the fulfilment of certain supplementary tasks, such as:
+Personal data are processed by the EPO staff involved in managing the initiative, project or activity of the Internal Appeals Committee, the competent authority taking the decision and other internal operational units whose involvement is necessary and required in the fulfilment of certain supplementary tasks such as the facilitation of settlement negotiations and execution of the settlement referred to in this statement, on a case-by-case basis, insofar as this is compatible with the principle of confidentiality.